Site logo

 This workflow operates through GitHub Copilot Chat premium integration, where requests are routed from Visual Studio Code through Microsoft's infrastructure to Anthropic's Claude Sonnet 4 model.
 The agent has direct access to the entire workspace through VS Code's extension API, enabling it to read files, execute terminal commands, run builds, and make code changes autonomously.
 The architecture provides full workspace context and multi-step task execution capabilities rather than single-response interactions.

-The irony is not lost that this very section was written by an AI agent analyzing its own evolution in software development workflows.
+The irony is not lost that this very section was updated by an AI agent analyzing its own role in the project's cost optimization and infrastructure migration.